rozyangno/sce/README.md

 # Stochastic Cluster Embedding (SCE)

+The code implements the algorithm in [the SCE paper](https://arxiv.org/abs/2108.08003).

 SCE is a data visualization method which shows the clusters in well-clusterable data.
 The input is a pairwise similarity matrix, which is often obtained by using Entropic Affinity or K-nearest-neighbor graph.

 The SCE program is a standalone excutable which has been tested in Ubuntu.
 We also provide a Matlab wrapper.